Talkala logo

 A hotel, trekking office, school, or clinic number often behaves like a fixed-line desk call rather than a direct mobile contact, which is why landline pricing still matters.

-Why do people actually call Nepal?
+Why people call Nepal online

 Nepal routes often blend family communication with travel, school, and support traffic.
 The route is also worth explaining because its local time offset is less intuitive than on most countries.